H2N Nutrition are back under the microscope in this brand new supplement review.

 H2N Nutrition Diet Protein Ultra receives a very respectable 3.5 stars today.

-This is a whey protein supplement which is fit to challenge any of the so-called “bigger brands” and I expect to see them do great things in the next few years with more solid products like this.
+This is a product which is fit to challenge any of the so-called “bigger brands” and I expect to see them do great things in the next few years with more solid products like this.

-H2N Nutrition have taken their original diet whey formula (which was already good) and improved it considerably.
-It receives a very respectable 3.5 stars, cementing its place as one of the highest-rated whey protein supplements so far.
+H2N Nutrition have taken their original diet whey formula (which was already good) and improved it considerably, cementing their place as an industry leader with one of the highest ratings I’ve ever dished out for a whey protein supplement!

 - Reidy P. T., et al. Protein blend ingestion following resistance exercise promotes human muscle protein synthesis.
 J Nutr (2013).